This post may contain affiliate links. Please read my disclosure and privacy policy.

 Lower-Calorie Option

-You can use less chocolate, and therefore lower the calories, by only adding chocolate only to the top of each peanut butter cup.
+You can use less chocolate and therefore lower the calories by adding it only to the top of each peanut butter cup.
 (Skipping the bottom and sides.)
+See the photo below to picture what that looks like!

 Ingredients